 To slant or shear objects, use the red handles located at the midpoint of an edge of the selected objects.
-The mouse pointer changes to a - when the pointer hovers over one of these midpoint handles.
-Not every object can be slanted; basic shapes can be rotated but not slanted.
+The mouse pointer changes to a \rightleftharpoons when the pointer hovers over one of these midpoint handles.
+Not every object can be slanted.

 The slant axis is the point directly opposite the midpoint handle to be used for shearing the object.
-This point stays fixed in location; the other sides and edges move in relation to it as the mouse is dragged (make sure that the = handle icon is showing before dragging).
+This point stays fixed in location; the other sides and edges move in relation to it as the mouse is dragged (make sure that the handle icon is showing before dragging).